ricardobrein/ricardobrein/README.md

 **Additionally:**

-- I have a routine of daily practice a little of Python, GIT, SQL and Linux and from time to time i like to explore lenguages like Dart, Java or Go.
+- I have a routine for daily practice of a little of Python, GIT, SQL and Linux and from time to time i like to explore lenguages like Dart, Java or Go.
 - I'm everyday experimenting with machine learning models and neural nets for real use cases.
 - I find it so fun to test big data software and distributed computing tools.
 The ecosystem is vast, but as a student, I focus on the most robust and widely use tools. - I'm constantly playing with Spark, MongoDB, Elasticsearch or kafka
-- I can effectivelly manipulate SQL databases and i like to make Power BI dashboards too.
+- I can effectively work with PostreSQL databases, including some variants such as DuckDB and others like Pandas and Polars.
+Additionally, I don't have fear of create Power BI dashboards to visualize data and extract insightful analytics.
+- I find great joy in sharing what i learn with others, so constantly i working on improving my communication skills to effectively convey what I learn in a practical and understandable way.

 🌱 **I'm actively seeking my first job opportunity** in the field of Data, and I'm open to exploring various entry-level positions.
 To the company that gives me the chance, i bring my knowledge, enthusiasm, and a strong desire to solve problems efficiently and effectively.